CS-3450-Group-13/frappy/docs/requirement_definition.md

    2. Cashier must have access to customer accounts to make orders on behalf of customers.
       1. Cashier could have the ability to use Guest accounts for customers that do not want to set up and account.
       2. Cashier must have the ability to access the account balance and transfers money from their account directly to manager.
-      3. Cashier can issue a refund if needed to user account.
+      3. Cashier could issue a refund if needed to user account.
    3. Once order is placed the cashier must be able to submit tickets to barista.
    4. Cashier must have the ability to submit the number of hours worked to get paid by manager.
       1. Every time they submit hours, the system must add it to their current total hours worked.
-      2. The system must reset their hours are reset upon payment.
+      2. The system must reset their hours upon payment.
    5. Cashier should have the ability to check the status of each ticket and places items for delivery once they are done.

 5. Barista Features